Still Alive: Background and production

-The song "Still Alive" was written by Jonathan Coulton and performed by Ellen McLain for the 2007 video game Portal.
-McLain also provides the voice for GLaDOS in this song, an artificial intelligence and the game's antagonist.
-"Still Alive" is sung from the perspective of GLaDOS, used as the song that runs over the game's credits.
-By the end of the game, Chell, the game's protagonist who has been misled and placed in life-threatening situations within the game's testing facility setting by GLaDOS, eventually defeated her.
-However, the song disputes this, with GLaDOS exclaiming that she was still alive and that things were a success.
-She also exclaims that she is still testing, and references the Combine invasion of Earth in the Half-Life series.
-The song itself is also present as a samba instrumental version through in-game radios at certain points in the game.
-On the 9th of December 2022, the Portal 2 Soundtrack was updated, now including this instrumental and the original raw, unfiltered music.

 Coulton was approached by two Valve designers following a concert in Seattle, Washington.
 They asked him if he would like to write music for the company.
 Coulton was a fan of Half-Life, so he immediately accepted.
 After discussing what they should do, he and the designers settled on Portal.
 By this point, a few months before the release of The Orange Box, Valve's writers had created a large amount of backstory for GLaDOS and other aspects of Portal, which Coulton used to write the lyrics.
 As GLaDOS grew more important to Portal's story, McLain was asked to sing for the game, since she was a trained operatic soprano, given a scratch vocal version by Coulton.
-McLain's singing, which Coulton described as conveying "emotion in a non-emotional way," was modified to sound computerized.
+McLain's singing, which Coulton described as conveying "emotion in a non-emotional way", was modified to sound computerized.
 The overall process took about six weeks to complete.
 Coulton found it difficult to get GLaDOS' voice out of his head.
 Kim Swift, lead designer of Portal, explained that the song was chosen to play during the credits because they wanted to leave players feeling happy.

+The song is also present as a samba instrumental version through in-game radios at certain points in the game.
+On 9 December 2022, the Portal 2 Soundtrack was updated, now including this instrumental and the original raw, unfiltered music.
+The unfiltered version was also featured in Portal RTX.

-When Coulton began work on a theme for the Portal-connected video game Lego Dimensions, he exclaimed that the song was a "phenomenon ... out of control," and that the song benefited from the writing and its context in the game.
+When Coulton began work on a theme for the Portal-connected 2015 video game Lego Dimensions, he exclaimed that the song was a "phenomenon ... out of control", and that the song benefited from the writing and its context in the game.
 He found composing the Lego Dimensions song, "You Wouldn't Know", easier to do once he accepted that he would not be able to make a song as big as "Still Alive" again.